Chinese Masterpieces

 Imperial Ru Ware Tribute Brush Washer with Sky Blue Glaze

-This exquisite sky-blue glaze tribute Ru-ware three-foot brush washer exemplifies the artistry and craftsmanship of the era.
-It showcases a remarkably soft and smooth glaze, devoid of any agate in glaze mix.
+This exquisite sky-blue glaze tribute to Ru-ware three-foot brush washer exemplifies the artistry and craftsmanship of the era.
+It showcases a remarkably soft and smooth glaze, devoid of any agate in the glaze mix.
 The piece features a fire-gilded copper band encircling the rim, adorned with nail mark decorations characteristic of its period.
-It is important to note that all Ru ware items with fire gilded bands are considered tribute wares presented to the Emperor and his court.
+It is important to note that all Ru ware items with fire-gilded bands are considered tribute wares presented to the Emperor and his court.
 The gilded bands have undergone careful cleaning, revealing layered reddish cuprite and green malachite patina, which serves as evidence of its considerable age.
 Accompanying microscopic analysis has definitively confirmed the absence of agate within the glaze.
 Furthermore, the visible cuprite and malachite corrosion on the gilded copper band provides an additional layer of verification.
 This method of analysis is widely regarded by experts as more reliable than thermoluminescence (TL) testing for authenticating artifacts, rendering replication unattainable.
-This brush washer stands on three legs and features five minute spur marks, each comparable in size to sesame seeds.
+This brush washer stands on three legs and features five-minute spur marks, each comparable in size to sesame seeds.
 The diameter of this significant piece is approximately 5 5/8 inches.
 It originates from the surviving collection of Emperor Huizong's Northern Song Imperial Ru-Ware, making it a remarkable artifact of historical importance. ppjrs

 (click image to enlarge)